A Rough Time

 we wish we had when we were kids.

-With our prime directive firmly in place to guide us, we were finally ready to start.
+And now, with our prime directive firmly in place to guide us, we were finally ready to start.

 It was a good feeling, and it gave us hope that, maybe with a little luck, it wouldn't be long before our grammar book started to take shape.